-One of the 2021 retail trends is that loyalty marketing will become more competitive than ever before.
+One of the 203 3retail trends is that loyalty marketing will become more competitive than ever before.
 Nowadays, shoppers aren’t afraid to try new things, and this trend will possibly grow stronger in the future as new brands enter the market.
 This indicates that brands need to work harder on developing several loyalty programs to keep their current customers engaged and not switch to other ones.

 With these data, merchants can offer a suitable loyalty program for each customer group among many different ones such as points-based programs, tier-based programs, gift cards, mission-driven programs, etc. For example, Walgreens has a points program called Balance Rewards.
 This allows customers to redeem points to exchange for savings on purchases.
-As consumers continue to buy, they will unlock additional savings via coupons or special sales.
+Consumers will unlock additional savings via coupons or special sales as they continue to buy.
 The benefit of this program is that it helps collect customer data from each purchase so that Walgreens can personalize their products and services to customer’s needs.

 Live selling is the latest retail trend

-Live selling is among the latest retail trends to follow in 2021 as consumers are becoming more receptive to shopping via livestreams.
-This is the closest way for retailers and brands to physically connect with their buyers during the pandemic.
-Also, sales from live selling are expected to globally double to $120 billion in 2021.
+Live selling is among the latest retail trends to follow in 2023 as consumers are becoming more receptive to shopping via livestreams.
+This is the closest way for retailers and brands to connect with their buyers during the pandemic physically.
+Also, sales from live selling are expected to double globally to $120 billion in 2021.
 Combining this with current low footfalls in public could accelerate the popularity of live video shopping soon.
 So why don’t you get ahead now and realize the benefits?

 A good example of this is Estee Lauder.
 In the first quarter alone, this cosmetics brand hosted more than 1 million virtual try-on sessions globally with consumers watching for more than 30 minutes on average in a session.
-This presents an opportunity for brands to bring back the TV shopping experience in a more direct and personal way.
+This presents an opportunity for brands to bring back the TV shopping experience more directly and personally.